-Furthermore, the draft Parking Action Plan has also been discussed with internal stakeholders, elected members and the city's Transport Forum - a stakeholder grouping made up of experts, citizens and interested parties and chaired by the Council's Convener for Transport and Environment.
+Furthermore, engagement was undertaken for the draft Parking Action Plan with internal stakeholders, elected members and the city's Transport Forum stakeholder grouping in November 2021.
+The Transport Forum is made up of experts, citizens, business and academic interests and other interested parties, and was chaired by the Council's Transport and Environment Convener.